 The EPA does not have to adopt do-nothing international standards.
 It has powerful tools: The U.S. Clean Air Act is designed to force the implementation of technological and operational innovation that prevents or reduces carbon pollution.
 This means adopting operational measures to minimize fuel use and reduce emissions from aircraft; requiring the use of lighter, more efficient airplanes; and producing and using cleaner jet fuels.
 A recent International Council on Clean Transportation report found that some of the top 20 transatlantic air carriers can drive down emissions by as much as 51 percent using existing technology and operational improvements, and still remain competitive with their better-performing peers.

 Achieving meaningful global action is also critical.
-That’s why the Center is urging U.S. climate negotiators to support strong airplane pollution rules in Paris climate treaty.
+That’s why the we urged U.S. climate negotiators to support strong airplane pollution rules in the Paris climate treaty and performed a thorough analysis of the worldwide impacts of pollution from the aircraft sector.
+Read our report Up in the Air: How Airplane Carbon Pollution Jeopardizes Global Climate Goals.